Chapter 3: Implementation of OOP Concepts in C++ Class 12 Computer Science NCERT Solutions

 }

-• Private members: Can only be accessed by functions within the same class.
+Private members: Accessible only within the same class.

-• Protected members: Can be accessed within the same class and by derived classes.
+Protected members: Accessible within the same class and in derived classes.

 class Me {